 Introduction to SaaS Management

 The discipline of overseeing, regulating, and optimizing subscription-based software applications throughout an organization is known as SaaS management.
-Teams and employees frequently embrace hundreds of SaaS apps as businesses expand.
+Teams and employees frequently embrace hundreds of SaaS apps as businesses expand, making SaaS management essential for cost and security control.
 Agile and quicker execution are made possible by these tools, but they also come with drawbacks.
 These include problems such as increased expenses, license underutilization, compliance risk, and operational inefficiencies.

 Gartner1 predicts that end-user spending on public cloud will reach $723 billion globally in 2025, with SaaS remaining the largest and fastest-growing market segment (~41%).
-As a result, most businesses prioritize SaaS oversight at the board level.
+As a result, enterprise SaaS management has become a board-level priority for organizations worldwide.

 With SaaS adoption surging, unchecked growth creates hidden dangers.
 Unmanaged applications can open the door to security gaps, leading to data breaches, compliance failures, and heightened organizational risk.
 Gartner's Market Guide for SaaS Management Platforms2 states that businesses often struggle to determine the value of their cloud spending, which frequently leads to overspending and duplication.